znsio/specmatic-node/README.md

 [Qontract](https://qontract.run/) is a contract driven development tool that allows us to turn our contracts into executable specification.

-## Installation
+## Quick Start
 `npm install qontract`  will install the qontract locally to the node project.

-Sample npm scripts to run qontract (Check [Documentation](https://qontract.run/documentation.html) for more information on cli commands and arguments.):
+Sample npm scripts to run qontract, with `*.qontract` as the path of qontract files and `src/mocks` as the path for the stub data directory (Check [Documentation](https://qontract.run/documentation.html) for more information on cli commands and arguments.)

 `"qontract-stub": "qontract stub *.qontract --data src/mocks --host=localhost --port=8000"`